LCTT/TranslateProject/sources/tech/20180201 Conditional Rendering in React using Ternaries and.md

-Conditional Rendering in React using Ternaries and Logical AND
+GraveAccent 翻译中  Conditional Rendering in React using Ternaries and Logical AND
 ============================================================